 From pros to recreationalists, the tried and true two-pad combination is a winter-grade air sleeping pad with reflective fabric, layered on top of a closed-cell foam pad with reflective fabric.
 It’s hard to get warmer than this setup in a light, packable sleep system.

 Finding gear that offers winter warmth yet remains light and compact in your overnight pack is tough.
 That’s where layering your winter sleeping bag with a featherweight quilt can be a game-changer.
 These days, advanced materials make sleeping bags and quilts lighter and more efficient than ever.
 For hardly a weight penalty, a featherweight quilt provides insurance against the coldest of nights, delivering that extra layer of ultralight warmth that can make all the difference.

 Put a hot water bottle in your core region (not at your toes)

-Rather than filling a Nalgene® bottle with hot water and placing it at your toes, instead place it in your groin.
-From that core position, it’ll heat the blood that travels throughout your body, reaching all of your extremities and warming your whole body at faster clip.
+Rather than filling a Nalgene® bottle with hot water and placing it at your toes (the typical advice), place it instead in your groin.
+From that core position, it’ll heat the blood that travels throughout your body, reaching all of your extremities and warming your whole body up faster.
 The difference is noticeable and this little trick might just be the first one you pass along to the next camper.
 Just remember—use caution when dealing with hot water, as it’s easy to burn yourself.